Screen Printing for Ecommerce Hats: What to Order First

 Once the art is approved, the shop burns screens and sets the job on cap-specific equipment.
 That fixture matters.
 A cap front needs support so the panel does not flex or drift while the squeegee passes.
 If the hat is not seated correctly, the print can float off center, stretch on one side, or lose the clean shoulder that separates a professional run from a rushed one.

 Curing is the final checkpoint, and it is not a step to rush.
 A print that looks fine coming off the press can still fail if the ink is undercured.
 On hats, that failure often shows up during folding, bagging, or shipping, when the front panel gets flexed and the ink starts to crack or scuff.
 Good shops test cure with a wash or rub check, not just a quick visual pass.
+For plastisol, many programs target a cured film temperature in the 320-330 F range, while low-cure systems may be formulated to fuse at lower temperatures depending on the garment and ink spec.

 The cleanest hat jobs usually start with the simplest art and the most disciplined proof.